The Long Obedience of Motherhood

 “Faithfulness is a long obedience in the same direction.”

-Shawna Wingert is a former training and development professional, turned author and homeschool mom.
+Shawna Wingert is a former human resources professional, turned author and homeschool mom.
 She has homeschooled her own two unique learners for more than a decade, has written four books about homeschooling children with learning differences, and is passionate about strength-based learning.

 You can find her online here at DifferentByDesignLearning.com.